 Choosing a template for your website or blog can be frustrating.
 These seven tips will help you choose the WordPress business blog template or theme that is best for your unique circumstances.

 1. Know your purpose.
 When deciding on a blog template, it helps to know how you plan to use your blog.
 Will it showcase your products and services?
 Will you be adding content on daily, weekly, or monthly basis?
 Do you plan on using video or audio?
 Each of these purposes may require a different content arrangement and features.
 So, decide on the purpose and what you want to include before you begin your template search.

-4. Features are important.
+4. Features and functions are important.
+Is the theme mobile responsive?
 Does the template have the features you want?
 A top navigation bar, containing the most important pages and sections of your site, is considered to be a must by many readers.
 Will your content fit on the page without having to scroll horizontally?
 Does the template have the features that support advertising, video, categories, etc.?
 You may also want different types of page templates, such as blog page, testimonial page, (with no sidebar), e-commerce page, and others.

 5. Easily manipulated code.
 You may not realize it but many elements of a blog template can be changed in the cascading style sheet (css).
-Background and text color are just a couple examples of this.
+Background and text color are just a couple of examples of this.
 Does the CSS file have clearly labeled sections?
 That is, the header styles should be together under a title, the navigation style should be under its own title.
 If everything isn’t neat and tidy, my suggestion is to find a different template.

 6. Don’t be afraid of change.
 If you find that something isn’t working, don’t be afraid to change it.
 You’re not locked into the theme or template you first choose for your blog.
 I went through several templates before I found one that met most of my needs.

 There are many templates available online.
 Finding just the right one may not be an easy thing to do.
-Use these tips when choosing a blog template and you’ll be closer to success.
+Use these tips when choosing a business blog template and you’ll be closer to success.